Master of Science in Supply Chain Management Online

 This course explores development of plans for executing supply chain processes to support integration of the supply chain across major functional areas of the business including logistics, marketing, manufacturing and procurement.
 To facilitate achievement of these objectives, the course introduces analytical tools and techniques that provide a cause and effect understanding linking operational plans with corporate objectives.
 This course requires a three day immersion on the University of Tennessee, Knoxville, campus or another location.

-This course addresses the processes that facilitate the structure, creation and management of value added transactions and relationships between supplier and customer organizations in a channel, supply chain and integrated value system context with a particular focus on financial techniques to better manage supply chain costs.
-This course will help students learn to apply financial measures to supply chain decision-making problems and also to become an effective and efficient supply chain managers.
-This is a highly interactive class using cases, simulations and in-class exercises to better align “real-world” thinking while focusing on the foundations of the supply chain and the interactive role of supply management within an organization and as a boundary spanner.
+This course addresses the processes that facilitate the structure, creation, and management of value-added transactions and relationships between supplier and customer organizations in a channel, supply chain, and integrated value system context with a particular focus on financial techniques to better manage supply chain costs.
+It will help students learn to apply financial measures to supply chain decision-making problems and become effective and efficient supply chain managers.
+This is a highly interactive class, using cases, simulations, and in-class exercises to better align “real-world” thinking while focusing on the foundations of the supply chain and the interactive role of supply management within an organization and as a boundary spanner.

 This course explores the complexities of managing supply chains in a global context and provides frameworks and foundations to help SCM professionals successfully work in international environments.
 Issues relating to the drivers of globalization and managing the supply and demand fulfillment processes across an extended and global organization will be addressed.
 Topics include cross-cultural relationships, overviews of important global business regions, regional trading blocs, global operations, offshoring, infrastructure, security and risk, sustainability, market entry and other related issues.